-The fact that an old debt, either a credit debt or a tax debt, is being paid through a garnishment does not usually show up on most credit reports.
+The fact that an old debt, either a credit debt or a tax debt, is being paid through a garnishment doesn't usually show up on most credit reports.
 What does show up is the fact that the debt was delinquent and that there is a judgment against you for the unpaid debt.

 Like with most negative marks on your credit history, the delinquency and the judgment will eventually fall off your report after seven years.
 There’s nothing you can do to speed up that process.
-Paid or unpaid, that judgment will stay there for the full seven years and unfortunately it will have a negative impact on your score until then.
+Paid or unpaid, that judgment will stay there for the full seven years and unfortunately it will have a negative impact on your score until it disappears.

-There are two reasons why you may want to consider ridding yourself of the garnishment.
+There are two reasons why you may want to consider ridding yourself of the garnishment ASAP.
 The first is in the event that you need to apply for a loan.
 While your credit report will not contain any information related to your garnishment, the loan application itself will almost certainly require you to list any liabilities, which would include the fact that your wages are currently being garnished.
 Given that your credit score may already be somewhat damaged, having an ongoing garnishment will only make borrowing more difficult.

 The second is a budgeting concern.
 The garnishment eats up a portion of your monthly budget, which takes away some of your budgeting flexibility.
 Because your garnishment comes out of your paycheck automatically, you don't have the option to direct those funds elsewhere in the event of an emergency.